qcyay/ORGMapNet/README.md

 4. Pixel and Pose statistics must be calculated before any training.
 Use the `scripts/dataset_mean.py`, which also saves the information at the proper location.
 We provide pre-computed values for RobotCar and 7Scenes.

 ### Object Detections
+Objects of interest are obtained by the object detector [FCOS](https://github.com/tianzhi0549/FCOS) and saved as .npz files.

+As a dictionary, the .npz file needs to contain three items:

+1. bbox : numpy array, $$ N \times 4 $$

+2. idx : numpy array,

+3. label_nm : string,

-We adopt different strategies for different datasets.
+We adopt different strategies for different datasets to obtain the groundtruth object boxes for training.

-For the 7Scenes dataset, we directly use the [FCOS](https://github.com/tianzhi0549/FCOS) network trained on the COCO dataset to obtain object detections.
+For the 7Scenes dataset, we directly use the FCOS network trained on the COCO dataset to obtain object detections.

 For the RIO10 dataset, we obtain the groundtruth object boxes based on the provided instance segmentation labels.

 For the RobotCar dataset, we annotate static objects in a small number of images as groundtruth boxes.

+For training FCOS, please first add the image and label file paths to `FCOS/fcos_core/config/paths_catalog.py`, then modify the .yaml configuration file in the `FCOS/configs` according to the dataset.

+Besides, you can leverage various robust object detection frameworks in the widely used [MMDetection](https://github.com/open-mmlab/mmdetection) to generate object detections.
+We provide the relevant configuration files and [models](https://drive.google.com/drive/folders/1_Z83npfBhizjFz3jCmZVZ4jOI0YqWjez?usp=sharing) trained on the RobotCar dataset to make it easier for you to use MMDetection.

 ## Running the code